deployment-helper/webapps/samples/chat-gpt-slide-fromat-q-hindi.md

-I need to prepare an Operating System MCQ  for Indian students.
+I need to prepare an Adobe Experience manage  MCQ  for Indian students.

 Indian students are not very good with English words so you need to use as simple as possible easy words.